SpaDA: A Spatial Dataflow Architecture Programming Language: Cerebras Wafer-Scale Engine and CSL

-\textbf{Task-Driven Execution.} Computation follows an asynchronous task model where \emph{local tasks} are activated programmatically and \emph{data tasks} trigger automatically upon wavelet arrival.
+\textbf{Task-Driven Execution.} Computation in a WSE follows an asynchronous task model where \emph{local tasks} are activated programmatically and \emph{data tasks} trigger automatically upon wavelet arrival.
 A task runs only when both \emph{active} and \emph{unblocked}, with explicit \texttt{@activate} and \texttt{@unblock} operations enabling fine-grained synchronization.
-As with colors, task identifiers are also limited resources: up to 28 per PE, which cannot overlap with colors, reducing the effective count.
+Task identifiers are also limited resources: up to 28 per PE.
+As data tasks are bound to colors, task IDs must not overlap with colors.
+Namely, using one task ID means that the same color ID is also blocked, reducing the effective local tasks and exacerbating the program scalability challenge.